February 5, 2009

 What we’re doing

-HSI is working to achieve strong legislation to stop foie gras production which would save millions of ducks and geese each year from this extreme and senseless cruelty.
-Internationally, HSI is committed to ending the misery and abuse endured by tens of millions of ducks and geese to produce foie gras.
-Our efforts include the following:
+HSI is committed to ending the misery and abuse endured by tens of millions of ducks and geese to produce foie gras:

-- In 2004, HSI was part of a coalition that helped pass a bill in California to ban both the force-feeding of birds for foie gras and the sale of foie gras from force-fed birds—the first time such a bill was enacted in the United States.
-We support similar humane legislation in other U.S. cities and states to protect birds from cruel force-feeding.
+- In 2004, HSI was part of a coalition that helped pass a bill in California to ban both the force-feeding of birds for foie gras and the sale of foie gras from force-fed birds.
+We support similar humane legislation in other U.S. cities and states.

 - We have a number of lawsuits pending regarding the cruelty inherent in foie gras production—as well as a foie gras producers’ hundreds of violations of the Clean Water Act, taxpayer subsidization of foie gras production, and the production and sale of foie gras as an adulterated food product.

-- Given the abuses inherent in force-feeding, it’s not surprising that a growing number of consumers are rejecting foie gras as too cruel to support.
-HSI provides information explaining the welfare issues with force-feeding birds for this "delicacy of despair."
+- A growing number of consumers are rejecting foie gras as too cruel to support.
+HSI provides information explaining the welfare issues with this "delicacy of despair."

 - Contact your Minister of Agriculture and demand a national ban on foie gras production.

-- Next time you go into a store or restaurant or supermarket that sells foie gras, please let the manager know that a product that comes from force-feeding ducks and geese is more than you can stomach and that you will not shop or dine there as long as they sell it.
+- Next time you go into a store or restaurant or supermarket that sells foie gras, please let the manager know that you will not shop or dine there as long as they sell it.
 Then, let us know about it by emailing firstname.lastname@example.org.